sanketpadhyal/SoulBuddy/README.md

-# SoulBuddyv1
+# SoulBuddy v1

-**MY VERY FIRST PROJECT**
-this is Version 1 of **__SoulBuddy__** – a AI-style emotional support bot made for people who just need a friend to talk to.
+SoulBuddy v1 is an AI-style emotional support chatbot created to provide a friendly and comforting conversation experience for users who need someone to talk to.
+This is the first version of the project focused on building realistic interaction and smooth terminal-based usage.

-CURRENTLY WORKING ON TERMUX AND LINUX IT IS PASSWORD PROTECTED BUT FOR TERMUX PASSWORD IN BYPASSED IN V2 BETA VERSION  FOR V1 ITS NOT PASS PROTECTED

-PAS IS - GIT@99
+## Features

+- AI-style conversational flow
+- Emotional support focused responses
+- Works on Termux and Linux
+- Lightweight terminal-based system
+- Basic authentication for controlled access

+## Access Notes

+Version 1 includes password protection for development and testing.
+Future versions focus on improving usability and security.

+## Project Information

+Initial Release: July 7, 2025